yhs666/mc-docs.zh-cn/articles/service-fabric/service-fabric-create-cluster-using-cert-cn.md

 # Variables.
 $groupname = "testclustergroup"
 $clusterloc="chinaeast"
-$id="<subscription ID"
+$id="<subscription ID>"

 # Sign in to your Azure account and select your subscription
-Login-AzureRmAccount -EnvironmentName AzureChinaCloud -SubscriptionId $id
+Login-AzureRmAccount -Environment AzureChinaCloud -SubscriptionId $id

 # Create a new resource group and deploy the cluster.
 New-AzureRmResourceGroup -Name $groupname -Location $clusterloc